ahestevenz/gamma-ray-detection/README.md

 ## Gamma Ray Detection

-**gamma-ray-detection** is a project about gamma-ray detection which detects the high energy values when a CMOS sensor and a 10x10 matrix of collimated scintillator crystals are exposed to a radioactive source that emits gamma-ray beams.
+**gamma-ray-detection** detects the high energy values when a CMOS sensor and a 10x10 matrix of collimated scintillator crystals are exposed to a radioactive source that emits gamma-ray beams.
 The camera and the scintillator are inside of a light-trap black box (gamma camera).

 ### Python classes

-Two python classes have been developed: _ImageProcessing_ and _GammaDetection_.
-First one processes the features of the image (filtering, canny and segmentation) to get the calibration parameters, which determine the scintillator dimension.
-The second class calculates the values of the superpixels in the 10x10 matrix and determinates the centroid.
+Two python classes have been developed:
+* _ImageProcessing_: processes the features of the image (filtering, canny and segmentation) to get the calibration parameters, which determine the scintillator dimension.
+* _GammaDetection_: calculates the values of the superpixels in the 10x10 matrix and determinates the centroid.
 The superpixel size depends on the focal distance lens and sensor size of the camera.

 ### Python scripts